snowplow-archive/snowplow.github.com/README.md

 	cp -r _site/* . && rm -rf _site/

-Now commit your changes:
+Now add and commit your changes:

-    git commit -a
+    git add . && git commit -a

 And finally push both the source and master branches to origin